The Armor system returns to make Hearthstone Battlegrounds more balanced

-It seems like the Hearthstone team’s decision has been to stop attempting to endlessly tinker with the values of each hero in the game, and instead apply a solution that should work for all of them: heroes will now be placed in relative “tiers” of power — a concept which unofficial sites like HSReplay already use to rank them — and gain a random amount of Armor at the start of every game, which is higher for each tier (and zero for tier 1, where the heroes who have been deemed the “strongest” ones are placed).
+The Armor system is an attempt to apply a solution that should work for every hero in the game: they’re placed in relative “tiers” of power, and gain a random amount of Armor at the start of every game, which is higher for each tier (and zero for tier 1, where the heroes who have been deemed the “strongest” ones are placed).

-This seems like a very interesting way to make the game more balanced.
-It’s important to remember that health is not just a measure of how long you can last until you are defeated: it can also be used as a resource.
-Certain hero powers, like that of Lich Baz’hial, will directly transform your health into power.
+Evidence suggests that the previous time the Armor system was attempted, it did make the game more balanced.
+That’s because Armor — which essentially means extra health — isn’t simply a measure of how long you can last until you’re defeated: it can also be used as a resource.
+Certain hero powers, like that of Lich Baz’hial, will directly transform your health into an advantage in the game.
 Other heroes, like Patchwerk, can make use of their boosted health to be more aggressive when playing minion tribes like Demons — which have several health-draining effects in exchange for extra power.

 Please consider supporting our Patreon!